 The colectivos run regularly throughout the day, so just turn up at the location above and flag down the first one you see.

 Sit back and prepare for a bumpy ride!
 Particularly for the last 10 minutes or so, as dirt roads replace the tarmac ones!

 Taxi from San Cristobal de las Casas

 Expect to pay at least 100 to 150 pesos each way.
-Though, this price can be higher during peak times around national holidays.
+But, this price can be higher during peak times around national holidays.

 Driving from the centre of San Cristobal with your own vehicle will only take around 20 minutes.
 And, parking is available at the Eco Park.